brunomaga/brunomaga.github.io/_posts/2016-02-08-LIF-Brunel.md

 <p align="center"><img width="30%" height="30%" src="/assets/2016-LIF-Brunel/frequencies.png"><br/><small>source: Brunel 2000</small></p>

 Notice the proximity of our simulated network model with the theoretical behaviour observed in real neurons.
+For that reason, although being a simple model of approximation, the Brunel Network provides a powerful tool for studying network dynamics.
+The model is particularly useful in very long simulations of large networks as it is computationally inexpensive compared to more detailed models such as the [Hodgkin-Huxley](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model).

 ##### Output